saturneric/GpgFrontend-Manual/src/content/docs/guides/import-export-key-pair.md

 Exporting keys one at a time is fine for sharing, but a poor way to make a backup.
 It is too easy to miss one.

-Since v2.2.2 you can save the lot in one go.
+Since v2.2.2 you can save them all in one go.
 In the **Manage Keys** window, open the **Bulk** menu and choose **Back Up All Private Keys...**.
 That writes every private key in the keyring into a single protected file.